zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 	= \bm{k'} ds dt.
 $$

-If the transformed basis is not orthonormal, the expression of the scalar differential area must account for the length of the basis vectors and the angle between them:
+If the transformed basis is not orthonormal, the expression of the scalar differential area must account for the length of the vectors and the angle between them:

 $$ \tag{B12}
 	dA